The Power of Data Reduction for Matching: Kernelization for Matching on General Graphs

 The preprocessing is as follows (see \crefrange{line:bijection-2^X-N}{line:determine-set-Y}): First, fix an arbitrary bijection~$f$ between the set of all subsets of~$X$ to the numbers~$\{1,2,\ldots,2^k\}$.
 This can be done for example by representing a set~$Y \subseteq X = \{x_1, \ldots, x_k\}$ by a length-$k$ binary string (a number) where the~$i^\text{th}$ position is 1 if and only if~$x_i \in Y$.
 Given a set~$Y \subseteq X$ such a number can be computed in~$O(k)$ time in a straightforward way.
 Thus, \crefrange{line:bijection-2^X-N}{line:determine-set-Y} can be performed in~$O(kn)$ time.
-Furthermore, since we assume that~$k < \log n$ (otherwise the input instance is already an exponential kernel), we have that~$f(Y) < n$ for each~$Y \subseteq X$.
+Furthermore, since we assume that~$k < \log n$ (otherwise the input instance has already at most~$2^k$ vertices), we have that~$f(Y) < n$ for each~$Y \subseteq X$.
 Thus, reading and comparing these numbers can be done in constant time.
 Furthermore, in \cref{line:determine-set-Y} the algorithm precomputes for each vertex the number corresponding to its neighborhood in~$X$.